 In accordance with the State Administrative Manual Section 0521.0.
 NSHE and State employees who drive state-owned vehicles must participate in an approved Defensive Driving class and applicable refresher courses once every four years or subsequent to an at fault accident if recommended by an accident review committee.

 Four hour classes are offered through Environment Health and Safety at the University of Nevada, Reno or through the State Risk Management Office.

 The National Safety Council also offers an online Defensive Driving Course for $41.25 per participant.
 This course can be taken in lieu of the four hour in-class training option offered through UNR or the State of Nevada.

-Utility vehicles that are not designed for highway use, and are typically used to haul people or goods around campus include: off road, all terrain (ATV), golf carts, food and beverage carts, gators, tow tractors, personnel carriers, etc. Elective physical damage coverage is available under the auto insurance program for these units.
+Utility vehicles that are not designed for highway use, and are typically used to haul people or goods around campus include: off road, all terrain (ATV), food and beverage carts, gators, tow tractors, personnel carriers, etc. Elective physical damage coverage is available under the auto insurance program for these units.

-These vehicles represent a substantial exposure for loss particularly from theft, fire and collision.
-The physical damage coverage is not automatically provided, unless requested by the department owning the cart.
-The department bears the cost of repairs or replacement of a damaged cart when coverage has not been requested.
+These utility vehicles represent a substantial exposure for loss, particularly from theft, fire and collision.
+Physical damage coverage is not automatically provided, unless requested by the department owning the vehicle.
+The department bears the cost of repairs or replacement of a damaged utility vehicle when coverage has not been requested.

-Insured carts are subject to a $5,000 deductible.
-Please contact the BCN Risk Management Office at 784-4394, to verify coverage, or make a change if needed.
+Insured utility vehicles are subject to a $5,000 deductible.
+Please contact the BCN Risk Management Office at (775) 784-4394 to verify coverage, or make a change if needed.